nyaggah/opaque_id/docs/performance.md

 ### Generation Speed

-OpaqueId is designed for high performance with optimized algorithms for different alphabet sizes and ID lengths.
+OpaqueId is designed for efficient ID generation with optimized algorithms for different alphabet sizes and ID lengths.

 #### Algorithm Performance

-- **Fast Path (64-character alphabets)**: Uses bitwise operations for maximum speed with no rejection sampling overhead
+- **Fast Path (64-character alphabets)**: Uses bitwise operations for efficient generation with no rejection sampling overhead
 - **Unbiased Path (Other alphabets)**: Uses rejection sampling for unbiased distribution with slight performance overhead
 - **Performance scales linearly** with ID length and batch size